 For questions about the local application process, please contact ATCAA at 209-533-1397 X251.
 Applications must be completed using the HUD E-snaps system and submitted electronically to the CSCoC in PDF format.

 Denise Cloward, ATCAA Deputy Director, Housing- CSCoC Chairperson

 Sierra Hope Organization Learn more

 Angles Camp, CA 95222

-Community Resources Partners―this is a link to other county’s related services that are currently not covered by the Housing Assistance
+Community Resources Partners―There may be other Amador and/or Tuolumne County related services that are not covered by our Housing Assistance Programs.
+Please call our offices to learn more.

 ATCAA thanks all of our generous community partners for their commitment to making our communities more self-sufficient and more resilient!